-As Head of Digital Transformation at solarZero, what gets me out of bed every morning is working with our dedicated teams to accelerate New Zealand’s transition to be 100% renewable.
+As Chief Digital Officer at solarZero, what gets me out of bed every morning is working with our dedicated teams to accelerate New Zealand’s transition to be 100% renewable.
 By embracing the latest technology and improving how we work, I drive positive changes to help our customers enjoy the benefits of more sustainable and cheaper energy.

 What do you enjoy most about working in technology?